SolidWallOfCode/libswoc/doc/code/BW_Format.en.rst

 Global Names
 ------------

-The external name generato suport is used to create a set of default global names.
-A global singleton instance of an external name binding, :libswoc:`ExternalNames`, is used by default.
+The external name generator support is used to create a set of default global names.
+A global singleton instance of an external name binding, :libswoc:`ExternalNames`, is used by default when generating formatting output.
 Generators assigned to this instance are therefore available in the default printing context.
 Here are a couple of examples for illustration of how this can be used.

 A "timestamp" name was used as an example of a name useful to implement, so the example here will start by doing that.